TinkerAC/foo_artgrab/README.md

 Copy `foo_artgrab.dll` into foobar2000's `components` directory and restart foobar2000.

 When foo_artwork is also installed, a download arrow icon appears in the bottom-left corner of the artwork panel on mouse hover.
+Without foo_artwork, you can still access the gallery via the right-click context menu (**Utilities > Grab artwork**).

 ## Usage